Cold Creek – Pacific Crest Trail Loop and Mirror Lake

 High up on Silver Peak’s flank, the Pacific Crest Trail spies the Twin Lakes lying in the hollow below.

-Pacific Crest Trail, Section I, September 06, 2020.
+Pacific Crest Trail, Section I, Washington.

 At Windy Pass, the trail suddenly emerges into the open air of a recent clear cut.
 Where the Pacific Crest Trail crosses Forest Road 9070, turn right and follow the road approximately 0.30 miles/0.50 km to the Mount Catherine Trail that loops back to the Cold Creek Trail or continue 1.70 miles/2.70 km all the way down the road to the Cold Creek Trailhead.

-Pacific Crest Trail, Section I, August 12, 2020.
+Pacific Crest Trail, Section I, Washington.

 If taking the Mount Catherine Trail route back to the trailhead, keep a watchful eye for it to branch from Forest Road 9070 approximately 0.30 miles/0.50 km from the Pacific Crest Trail’s junction with the road.
 It is unmarked but otherwise invites exploration, descending almost 1.00 mile/1.60 km into deep forest before rejoining the Cold Creek Trail approximately 0.70 miles/1.10 km from the trailhead.
-Mount Catherine Trail, August 12, 2020.
+Mount Catherine Trail, Washington.

 © 2020-2024 Anthony Colburn.
 Images may not be used or reproduced in any form without express written consent.